pounard/goat-query/docs/result.rst

 Using a callback
 ################

-Instead of using an ``HydratorInterface`` instance, you may arbitrarily use any callable for hydrating rows, callable signature must be:
+You may arbitrarily use any callable for hydrating rows, callable signature must be:

 .. code-block:: php